-We get this question A LOT.
-In fact, it might be the question we are asked most; next to, "What if I'm claustrophobic?"
-"How is the water cleaned?" and "Wait, so I float naked?"
-I thought I'd make a quick blog post discussing the differences in these two types of tanks.
+We get this question A LOT so we felt inspired to make a quick blog post discussing the differences in these two types of float tanks.

 The pod and the room, essentially, provide the same floatation experience.
-They are both float tanks which are designed to float your body in roughly ten inches of skin temperature, heavily salted (Epsom salt) water.
+They are both designed to float your body in roughly ten inches of skin temperature, heavily salinated (Epsom salt) water.
 They are simply shaped differently.
-Float tanks come in a variety of shapes, sizes and styles of enclosure.
-A lot of people assume that these are small tanks with a lid right over your face (like a tanning bed or an MRI), but this isn't the case.
-They are spacious!
+Float tanks come in a variety of shapes, sizes and styles.
+A lot of people assume that these are small tanks with a lid right over your face (like a tanning bed or an MRI), but this isn't the case, they are large and spacious!

-Leaving the lid open completely will most likely cause you to feel cold and this can be difficult to ignore.
-If you're someone who is always cold, the good news is that the float room tends to stay a touch warmer and a bit more humid, so you might want to give that a try!
+Leaving the lid open completely is possible, but will most likely cause you to feel cold and this can be difficult to ignore.
+If you're someone who tends to get cool easily you might want to try a float room as they tend to feel a little warmer and a bit more humid.

 Our float rooms offer a bigger, more open option for floating.
 They are hard to photograph because of the way they are built into the wall.
 You step though a door into the enclosed tub.
 We have two different size float rooms, Standard and Deluxe!
 Some people ask if you use the rooms standing up, you don't.
 You use the room the same way you use the pod or any other modern float tank, you lay down and just float.

 The Standard Float Room: is 8 feet long and 4.5 feet wide.
 It has a high ceiling, reaching 7 feet.
 It's a bit bigger than the pod, but it's the same price as the pods 65.